 - Single-key word entry

 - Local price at launch: £79.99 (kit-form) - £99.99 ready-built)

 I haven't had too many ZX80's through the workshop as they are quite hard to get hold of now, but my main observations:

 The vacuum formed plastic cases used on the issue one ZX80's made by Tek were is very flimsy and are likely to be damaged nowadays unless you can find a nice, well cared for boxed example.

-There were problems with durability, reliability and in particular, over-heating (despite appearances, the black stripes visible on the top rear of the case are merely cosmetic, and are not ventilation slots).
+There were problems with durability, reliability and in particular, over-heating.
+Despite appearances, the black stripes visible on the top rear of the case are merely cosmetic, and are not actually ventilation slots!

 The Z80 CPU, modulator, RAM and many of the main board electrical components are still available, so electronics wise repairs are quite easy.

 The ZX80 is quite delicate though, and very sensitive to de-soldering and repair, so be careful with the heat.

 From a physical point of view, keyboard membranes often fail, but spares are again available from Rich at SellMyRetro.

 The cassette lead points are also often damaged, or worn, so connection with the jack plugs is poor.
 These are available in the shop and are the same type as the ZX81 and Spectrum.